Towards non-linear quadrature formulae: Introduction

+We note that the formula of eq.~(\ref{eq:exemplary}) is exact for functions of the form $f(x)=\lambda\rme^{\alpha x}$, which form a non-linear family that can equivalently be expressed as $f(x)=\rme^{\alpha x+\beta}$.
+Moreover, swapping the values of $f(a)$ and $f(a+h)$ does not change the value of the approximation, and an overall factor can be pulled out of the approximation since it cancels within the denominator.

+Based on these observations, we will consider non-linear approximations to $I[f]$ by considering non-linear functions $q:\Rset^n\to\Rset$ in eq.~(\ref{eq:quadrature}).
+We will assume throughout that $q$ and $f$ are sufficiently smooth.
 To make such approximations useful, one typically has to require that they become exact in some limiting case.
 We therefore define several properties that will become useful in the following:

-\begin{defn} A non-linear quadrature formula $\hat{I}$ is \begin{enumerate} \item \emph{exact} on a function $f^*$ if $\hat{I}[f^*]=I[f^*]$ for all $h>0$, \item \emph{scalably exact} on a function $f^*$ if there exist $\lambda_-<1<\lambda_+$ such that $\hat{I}[\lambda f^*]=I[\lambda f^*]$ for all $\lambda\in(\lambda_-;\lambda_+)$ and all $h>0$, \item \emph{affinely exact} on a function $f^*$ if with $f^*_{\alpha,\beta}(x)=f^*(\alpha x+\beta)$ we have $\hat{I}[f^*_{\alpha,\beta}]=I[f^*_{\alpha,\beta}]$ for all $\alpha,\beta\in\Rset$ and $h>0$, \item \emph{symmetric} if $\xi_{n-1-k}=1-\xi_k$ for all $k\in\{0,\ldots,n-1\}$ and $q(f_{n-1},\ldots,f_0)=q(f_0,\ldots,f_{n-1})$ for all $f\in\Rset^n$, and \item \emph{quasilinear} if $q(\lambda\hat{f})=\lambda q(\hat{f})$ for all $\lambda\in\Rset$ and all $\hat{f}\in\Rset^n$. \end{enumerate} \end{defn}
+\begin{defn} A (non-linear) quadrature formula $\hat{I}$ is \begin{enumerate} \item \emph{exact} on a function $f^*$ if $\hat{I}[f^*]=I[f^*]$ for all $h>0$, \item \emph{scalably exact} on a function $f^*$ if there exist $\lambda_-<1<\lambda_+$ such that $\hat{I}[\lambda f^*]=I[\lambda f^*]$ for all $\lambda\in(\lambda_-;\lambda_+)$ and all $h>0$, \item \emph{affinely exact} on a function $f^*$ if with $f^*_{\alpha,\beta}(x)=f^*(\alpha x+\beta)$ we have $\hat{I}[f^*_{\alpha,\beta}]=I[f^*_{\alpha,\beta}]$ for all $\alpha,\beta\in\Rset$ and $h>0$, \item \emph{symmetric} if $\xi_{n-1-k}=1-\xi_k$ for all $k\in\{0,\ldots,n-1\}$ and $q(f_{n-1},\ldots,f_0)=q(f_0,\ldots,f_{n-1})$ for all $f\in\Rset^n$, and \item \emph{quasilinear} if $q(\lambda\hat{f})=\lambda q(\hat{f})$ for all $\lambda\in\Rset$ and all $\hat{f}\in\Rset^n$. \end{enumerate} \end{defn}

 The idea behind these definitions is that we will take exactness on a family of target functions as our guide as to the goodness of a quadrature rule (while noting that this has recently been pointed out by Trefethen \cite{Trefethen:20210109501} to not be an entirely reliable heuristic in the case of traditional linear quadrature rules), and we will attempt to preserve at least some of the linear properties of integration when acting on these target functions.